-- Classroom behavior: Please note that standard rules of etiquette apply in the classroom.
-They include but not limited to: - o Give full attention to anyone speaking, whether the person is the instructor or a fellow student - O Turn off (or put on vibrate) your cellphone.
+- Please note that standard rules of etiquette apply in the classroom.
+They include but not limited to: - Give full attention to anyone speaking, whether the person is the instructor or a fellow student. - Turn off (or put on vibrate) your cellphone.
 Do not answer your cellphone in class.
-Also do not text during class. - o No surfing the Internet, neither on cellphone nor laptop. - o Be on time for class.
-If you are late or have to leave early, enter and exit as quietly as possible. - Videography/photography is NOT permitted as it may violate the privacy of your classmates. - Attendance Policy: You are expected to attend class on a regular basis.
+Also do not text during class. - Be on time for class.
+If you are late or have to leave early, enter and exit as quietly as possible. - Videography/photography is NOT permitted as it may violate the privacy of your classmates. - You are expected to attend class on a regular basis.
 If you miss a class, it is your responsibility to find out what you have missed from a classmate.
 There are no further lecture notes other than what is available on OWL.